Leaf retention: Deciduous.

 Bloom: Spring, summer.

-Fruit: Long, narrow, dark brown bean pods.
+Fruit: Long, narrow, dark brown, flattened bean pods.

-Leaves: Small, Oval-shaped, dark green.
+Leaves: Small, oval, dark green.

-plant for several species of sulphur butterflies.
+Wildlife: Attracts butterflies and bees.
+It is a caterpillar food plant for several species of sulphur

 Toxic / Danger: All parts are toxic.